 Strategy for Being Remarkable?

-We pick a work each year to live by and one of the first words picked was Remarkable.
-The idea cam from a book by Seth Godin called The Purple Cow.
+We pick a word each year to live by and one of the first words picked was Remarkable.
+The idea came from a book by Seth Godin called The Purple Cow.
 Seth Godin is a superstar when it comes to marketing and you cannot, not reference one of his books or his line of thinking whenever you’re thinking of anything related to marketing.

 The concept that both these masters bring across is that you should concentrate on the experience, what do you want to deliver, how do you want to deliver it and then make refinements.
 You want to stand out from the crowd without being too far out there and you want to be memorable.